Jueming6/Jueming6.github.io/_pages/team.md

 author_profile: true
 ---

-We are looking for new Ph.D. students to join the group!
+We are looking for new students to join the group!
+If you are interested, please email me at jueming.hu@und.edu